Effective April 14, 2003, and revised Effective April 4, 2022

 In addition, access may be denied if (i) access to the information in question is reasonably likely to endanger the life and physical safety of you or anyone else, (ii) the information makes reference to another person and your access would reasonably be likely to cause harm to that person, or (iii) you are the personal representative of another individual and a licensed health care professional determines that your access to the information would cause substantial harm to the patient or another individual.
 If access is denied for these reasons, you have the right to have the decision reviewed by a health care professional who did not participate in the original decision.
 If access is ultimately denied, the reasons for that denial will be provided to you in writing.

-2. We are required to abide by the terms of this Notice.
+2. We are required to provide you with this Notice of our legal duties and privacy practices concerning your health information.
 We reserve the right to change the terms of this Notice and to make those changes applicable to all health information that we maintain.
 Any changes to this Notice will be posted on our website (if applicable) and at our facility, and will be available from us upon request.

-- Fort Wayne, IN 46895
+- Fort Wayne, IN 46808

 2. By phone: 260-373-5121 or toll free: 855-773-0012